Gila-Johanna-Hofmann/moody-colours/README.md

 - CSS

 # Usage
-Toggle the three ranges on the [page](https://gila-johanna-hofmann.github.io/moody-colours/) to represent your mood at that moment.
+Toggle the three ranges on the [page](https://gila-johanna-hofmann.github.io/moody-colours/) in a way that fits your mood at that moment.
 From the ranges, an RGB colour will be calculated: the ranges represent red, green and blue.
-Two of the ranges are inverted in the HTML to produce a more colourful and less grey-ish result.
+Two of the ranges are inverted to produce a more colourful and less grey-ish result.
 The RGB values are then immediately used as the pages background colour and converted to a HEX colour-code that is ouputted at the bottom of the page.
-The HEX-code can be copied to the users clipboard via a button below the HEX-code.
+The HEX-code can be copied to the users clipboard via a button.

 # Status
 Project is *finished*